edzhelyov/open-monitoring/elasticsearch-types.md

 ### Recommended Approach
 The best solution depends on your priorities:
 - **If flexibility and simplicity are key:** Use **Option 1 (Multi-Field with `attributes`)**.
 It balances developer freedom with a manageable structure and avoids conflicts by scoping custom fields under a single object.
+- **You can enforce a type naming convention** for the upper fields in order to allow developers the posibility to have other types.
+You can treat everything as keyword and then enforce numbers and date with a convention like – `order_numeric`, `created_at_date`, etc.
 - **If you want minimal changes and can tolerate some data loss:** Use **Option 2 (`ignore_malformed`)**.
 - **If you need full control and no data loss:** Use **Option 3 (Ingest Pipeline)** to normalize fields dynamically.